TestLinkOpenSourceTRMS/testlink-code/README.md

 ### Oauth configuration

 In 1.9.17 there is new authorization method - using OAuth providers.
+Authentication against multiple oauth providers is supported.
-Currently it configured to work with Google OAuth, but you can add any OAuth server that support protocol 2.0 and 2-step authentication: get access code, then get access token.
+Currently it configured to work with Google OAuth and Github, but you can add any OAuth server that support protocol 2.0 and 2-step authentication.

 #### There are some restrictions in using OAuth:
 1. OAuth should not be specified as Default Authentication method